Limits and fluctuations of $p$-adic random matrix products: -adic random matrices and Hall-Littlewood processes

 \section{{$p$}-adic random matrices and Hall-Littlewood processes}

 In this section, we give the necessary background on $p$-adic random matrices.
 We state (but do not yet prove) two results on limits of Macdonald structure coefficients $c_{\l,\mu}^\nu(q,t)$, \Cref{prop:measure_convergence_jacobi_and_cauchy} and \Cref{prop:measure_convergence_branching_corners}.
 Using these, we deduce the main structural result on $p$-adic random matrices, \Cref{thm:exact_hl_results_in_p-adic_rmt}, and the `Ginibre ensemble' limit \Cref{cor:reprove_wood}.
-We then discuss in more depth the analogies with the complex case.